Mapping hedges and bushes

 Shrubs Top Trumps

 Top Trumps is an effective way to help learners compare items.
-In this version of top trumps, learners can compare shrubs by how ‘wildlife-friendly’ they are.
+In this version of the game, learners can compare shrubs by how ‘wildlife-friendly’ they are.

 - Begin by discussing what the term ‘wildlife-friendly’ means.
-Support learners by highlighting how different plants can provide shelter, protection from predators, food in terms of leaf foliage, flowers (pollen and nectar) and fruits, nuts and seeds.
+Highlight how different plants can provide shelter, protection from predators, food in terms of leaf foliage, flowers (pollen and nectar) and fruits, nuts and seeds.

-- Encourage learners to use the flowchart, and the knowledge they have developed through the I NOSE and Top Trumps activities, to follow the flowchart and identify the hedge and bush habitats.
-Use the below wildlife-friendly shrub proportions activity if learners need help determining proportions or percentages.
+- Each group can use the Hedges and bushes habitat flowchart, answering each question to reach a decision on which habitat they have.
+Encourage learners to use the knowledge they have developed through the INOSE and Top Trumps activities.
+Use the below proportions activity and accompanying worksheet if learners need help determining proportions or percentages.

-- Repeat the flowchart for each separate area of hedges or bushes on your site, until you have mapped them all.
+- Repeat the flowchart for each area of hedges or bushes on your site, until you have identified them all.

 Why not use shrubs as a resource for learning about proportions?
-This simple 5-minute activity challenges your learners to identify the proportion of their sample that is wildlife-friendly.
+This simple five minute activity challenges learners to identify the proportion of their sample that is wildlife-friendly.

-- Remind learners of the term ‘wildlife-friendly’ from the top trumps activity.
-Ask the learners what clues they might look for to identify whether a shrub is wildlife-friendly (broad leaves, flowers, fruits, nuts, foliage for shelter).
+- Remind learners of the term ‘wildlife-friendly’ from the Top Trumps activity.
+Ask learners what clues they might look for to identify whether a shrub is wildlife-friendly (for example, broad leaves, flowers, fruits, nuts, foliage for shelter).

-- Ask the learners to think about how they might divide up their sample into ten parts (e.g. if there are five equal sized shrubs, they would have ten half shrubs).
+- Ask learners to think about how they might divide up their sample into ten parts (e.g. if there are five equal sized shrubs, they would have ten half-shrubs).

-- Learners can then shade in the proportion of the shrub sample that has wildlife-friendly shrubs.
+- Using their worksheet, learners can then shade in the proportion of the shrub sample that is wildlife-friendly.

 Reflection

-Encourage students to reflect on the types of shrubs they discovered and consider how these plants can benefit both wildlife and people.
-Think about aspects such as acting as a windbreak, providing habitats, reducing noise and pollution, offering shade, serving as a food source, or serving as nesting places.
+Encourage learners to reflect on the types of shrubs they discovered and consider how these plants can benefit both wildlife and people.
+Some examples may be: acting as a windbreak, providing habitats, reducing noise and pollution, offering shade, serving as a food source, or providing nesting places.